Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Problem Formulation

-We evaluate the performance of a scheduling algorithm with respect to the expected total reward of assignments over initial $T$ time steps, and mean queue lengths of job classes at any time.
-For the reward objective, we consider regret defined as the difference of the cumulative reward of an oracle policy and the cumulative reward of the algorithm over the time horizon.
-The oracle policy is based on the assumption that mean rewards $r_{i,j}$ and traffic intensity parameters $\rho_i$ are known.
-Let $p^*=(p^*_{i,j}, i\in \mathcal{I}, j \in\mathcal{J})$ be the solution of the following optimization problem, which specifies fractional allocation of jobs to servers according to the oracle policy:
+For evaluating the performance of a scheduling algorithm, we consider two criteria: the expected total reward of assignments over a time horizon of $T$ time steps and the holding cost of jobs at any given time step.
+Regarding the reward objective, we define regret as the difference between the cumulative reward of an oracle policy and the cumulative reward of the algorithm over the time horizon.

+The oracle is assumed to have knowledge of the mean rewards $r_{i,j}$ and the traffic intensity parameters $\rho_i:=\lambda_i/\mu_i$, representing the load induced by arriving jobs of class $i$.
+Let the oracle policy $p^*=(p^*_{i,j}: i\in\I, j\in\J)$ be defined as an optimal fractional allocation of jobs to servers according to the following oracle optimization problem: